Pick-Your-Own Sweet Cherries & Sour Cherries!

 Please read the Picking Conditions section for information on pick-your-own

-Montmorency
+Montmorency Sour Cherries

 Our sour cherries are montmorency variety, which originate in France.
 They are different (less sour) than the varieties of sour cherries which are grown in Persia.
 The lighter coloured sour cherries are more sour and the darker coloured sour cherries are more sweet with this variety.

-Pick-your-Own Picking Conditions
+Cherry Picking Conditions

-Sweet Cherry Orchards: Closed
+Sweet Cherry Orchards: OPEN

-Sour Cherry Orchards: CLOSED
+Sour Cherry Orchards: Open

-Farm Market: CLOSED
+Farm Market: Open!

 Did You Know That When You Visit Our Farm You Are Shopping Sustainably?!